riscv/riscv-docs-base-container-image/README.md

 ```
 # clone the upstream repository of the documentation (see The Branches)

-# run the build within the container
+# run the build within the container from within the riscv-isa-manual directory
 docker run -it -v $(pwd)/:/build riscv-docs-base-container-image:latest /bin/sh -c 'cd ./build; make'
 ```